netmeld/netmeld/datalake/README.md

 DESCRIPTION
 ===========

-The Netmeld Datalake module provides a set of tools primarily focused to aid in the operations of getting data into and out of a data lake backend to allow further operation by an analyst or other tools.
+This module provides a set of tools primarily focused to aid in the operations of getting data into and out of a data lake backend to allow further operation by an analyst or other tools.
 Due to the nature of a data lake, this also provides new oppurtunties to both the analyst and a developer revolving around the concepts of:
 * Further inspection, querying, or processing of raw data
 * Analysis of change over time
 * Additional capabilites for tool or logic chaining